 ”I Can Almost See It”, “Don’t Cry Now”, “The Fast One”, “Faithless Love” (duet), “Prisoner In Disguise” (duet), “Silver Blue” (duet), “Simple Man, Simple Dream”, “White Rhythm And Blues”, and “Hearts Against The Wind” (duet on the Urban Cowboy soundtrack).

 Obviously, with the extreme popularity of Linda Ronstadt and the Eagles, J.D.
 Souther was earning an amazing living as a songwriter.
-He would see limited success as a solo artist starting in 1976, but first…a band.
+He would see some success as a solo artist starting in 1976, but first…a band.

 There was an attempt to form a “supergroup” by putting J.D.
 Souther, Chris Hillman (of The Byrds), and Richie Furay (of Poco) together as a band.
 It resulted in two albums (I bought), and some success.
 The albums reached #11 and #39 in 1974 & 1975, but the group split up after the second album.
 It was partly because they were put together by their label, rather than having come together naturally.
 Next were the solo albums.

 I picked up the first three of these albums as they were released in 1976, 1979 and 1984, and then the fourth in 2011.
 The Black Rose album included several songs Souther had written for Ronstadt, plus more originals.
 As a young man, J.D. had been influenced by Jazz artists, so besides the Country Rock feel, there are touches of Jazz in some of the arrangements.
 It’s a good album, but only made it to #85 on the Top 200 chart.